 You can add the following three critical pieces of information to signify legitimate interest in your email copies.

-It should contain information about how you've processed the individual's data.
+A statement: It should contain information about how you've processed the individual's data.

-It should specify the reasons why you're precisely processing their data?
+A brief explanation: It should specify the reasons why you're precisely processing their data?

-It should've instructions of the procedure following which recipients can change or remove the data.
+Instructions of change/removal: It should've instructions of the procedure following which recipients can change or remove the data.

 Whoever sends cold business emails, you must give people a straightforward way to opt-out or unsubscribe.
 The recipients should be able to exercise their right to erasure and right to restriction.
 For this, you can add an unsubscribe link at the bottom of the email.

-.
+You must check the CRM database regularly and keep it up to date.
 Delete any unresponsive or inactive leads.
 Data security is essential.
 The software and system should comply with GDPR.
 You've to regulate the data access and maintain a proper record of levels of data clearance.
 You can anonymize or pseudonymize data or even do encryption for more data security.
 Ultimately, your systems and processes should be secure.

 You should be ready with an informative reply to tackle fundamental questions and complaints from the GDPR prospects.
 Well-supported by the relevant details, the companies should answer the questions reasonably and explain their stance clearly.